fsenaweb/vue-cordova-started-kit/README.md

 # Vue + Cordova Starter Kit

-> A skeleton of Cordova and Vue.js
+> A boilerplate of Cordova and Vue.js to start developing mobile applications

 ## Build Setup